 A Northern Ireland base became essential for the royals after the establishment of the Irish Free State in 1922 evicted them from their previous mansion in Dublin.
 A loud message had to be sent to Irish freedom-fighters that the British were going nowhere, and the menacing, implacable hulk of Hillsborough Castle fitted the bill perfectly.
-Originally a Georgian country house built in the 1770s for the Marquis of Downshire, the building was kitted out with all the requisite Ruritanian-style trappings and, as children, Elizabeth and alcoholic sister Margaret (1930-2002) spent many a blissful summer break playing in Hillsborough’s exquisite 40 hectare (100 acre) gardens.
+Originally a Georgian country house built in the 1770s for the Marquis of Downshire, the building was kitted out with all the requisite Ruritanian-style trappings and, as children, Elizabeth and sister Margaret (1930-2002), destined for alcoholism, spent many a blissful summer break playing in Hillsborough’s exquisite 40 hectare (100 acre) gardens.
 All changed when Irish republicanism revived in the 1960s and, since she couldn’t possibly wear a bullet proof vest, her maj only goes there now when required to cheerlessly add gravitas to some orchestrated international PR exercise or other.
 Otherwise it’s another money-spinner for the Crown Estate (admission £7.50).

 To the Windsors Frogmore House counts as little more than a lean-to – well, it’s only got the 50 rooms.
 The beautiful, 17th century, Grade I listed building is so surplus to requirements it’s left permanently uninhabited but, thankfully for Elizabeth, in the wickedly perverse nation she reigns over only poor people pay bedroom tax, council tax and, for that matter, income tax, so Frogmore can function as yet another revenue stream (admission £9.80, £17 if entering the wondrous Savill Gardens – nothing whatsoever to do with the old royal confidante Sir Jimmy).
 Close to Windsor Castle, the Frogmore estate has been in royal clutches since the 16th century.
 For centuries it acted as a refuge where their many illegitimate children, unmarriageable surplus stock and mad relatives could be secreted.
 Victoria, self-indulging after Albert died in the longest transit through the Five Stages of Bereavement in human history, frequented Frogmore for its navel-gazing peace and quiet, but now it’s just a repository for ‘family souvenirs’ and the home of the Royal Burial Ground, a spectacular graveyard full of grandiose mausoleums where all royals bar sovereigns and consorts have been buried since 1928.
 Of course none of this means it’s ineligible for regular multi-million maintenance projects paid for out of the threadbare public purse.